Home | About me | Contact | What's new | Privacy | Search

 Future plans

-In 2018, plans were announced to upgrade the section from FM 78 to I-10 East to a full freeway, now estimated to start after 2030.
+In 2018, plans were announced to upgrade the section from I‑10 East to FM 78 to a full freeway, which is now estimated to start after 2030.
 Details of those plans are here.

-Plans had been in the works since 2005 to expand Loop 1604 from Bandera Rd. to I-35 by adding tolled managed lanes in the median between the existing lanes.
-The environmental study for that project, however, was delayed several times over the years due to changes in its scope caused by the unexpected availability of funding for toll-free expansions in the western corridor and, later, due to funding shortages for the study itself.
+Plans had been in the works since around 2005 to expand Loop 1604 from I‑35 North to Bandera Rd. by adding tolled managed lanes in the median between the existing lanes.
+The environmental study for that project, however, was delayed several times over the years due to changes in its scope caused by the unexpected availability of funding for non-tolled expansions in the western corridor and, later, due to funding shortages for the study itself.

-TxDOT plans to expand all of Loop 1604 south of US 90 to a four-lane divided highway.
-The first project is now complete with a second one nearing completion.
+TxDOT plans to eventually expand all of Loop 1604 south of US 90 to a four-lane divided highway.
+The first two projects are now complete.
 Two more projects are expected to start in the next decade.
+Click here for more information on these projects.

 History

 Loop 1604 was authorized by Transportation Commission Minute Order 72928 (June 30, 1977).
-Named "Anderson Loop" for former Bexar County Judge Charles W. Anderson who advocated for an outer loop during the mid 1950s.
+It's named "Anderson Loop" for former Bexar County Judge Charles W. Anderson who advocated for an outer loop during the mid 1950s.
 Anderson served as Bexar County Judge from 1939 until his death in 1964.

 Loop 1604 was originally planned to be numbered Loop 26.
-In 1958, the western arc of today's Loop 1604, from I‑10 south to Macdona, was reportedly planned to be numbered Loop 334.
-However, the first sections of the loop to be built were instead numbered FM 1604.
+In 1958, it was reportedly planned to be numbered Loop 334.
+However, as the route was initially built to Farm-to-Market road standards, the first sections were instead numbered FM 1604.

-In the late '70s and most of the '80s, the northern and western sections of Loop 1604, which were still mostly two-lane farm road, became known as "The Death Loop" due to a high number of fatal accidents.
+In the late '70s and most of the '80s, the northern and western sections of Loop 1604, which were still mostly two-lane farm road, became known as "The Death Loop" due to a high number of fatal accidents caused by the high volume of traffic — especially truck traffic, intersections, limited sightlines due to the hilly terrain, and dark stretches at night.

 The opening dates below up to 1981 are for the original two-lane rural road.